-- You must include at least one display with a waveform. - For software versions 1.70.XX and greater, one of the above-mentioned displays must be Large Numerics. - If you select Single Waveform and do not select Dual Waveform, Tabular Trends, or Tabular Trends with Waveform, users can still view dual waveforms, tabular trends, and tabular trends with a single waveform.
+- You must include at least one display with a waveform. - If you select Single Waveform and do not select Dual Waveform, Tabular Trends, or Tabular Trends with Waveform, users can still view dual waveforms, tabular trends, and tabular trends with a single waveform. - If you do not select Large Numerics, clinicians cannot access the Large Numerics display.

-After you select three displays (see "Display Format" on page 123), you can select the default appearance for each.
+After you select three displays (see "Display Format" on page 129), you can select the default appearance for each.